| Texas

 several ramp configurations used with frontage roads.
 The

-"diamond" interchange is pretty standard, with the on- and off-ramps
+"diamond" interchange is typical, with the on- and off-ramps

 connecting to the frontage roads in the general shape of a diamond